Overview

 The total amount of disbursed transactions (type =

 disbursement) for each balance_id based on the receivables origination date.
 Receivables are created at Lead at the balance level when Lead receives a Transactions file with type = disbursement.
-These are sold back to the client after the seasoning period.Example
+Lead sells these back to the client after the hold period.Example

-If the seasoning period is 3 business days, and the sale date is Thursday, then the outstanding principal will reflect receivables from disbursements with a settlement date of the prior Monday.Settled Transactions Amount
+If the hold period is 3 business days, and the sale date is Thursday, then the outstanding principal will reflect receivables from disbursements with a settlement date of the prior Monday.Settled Transactions Amount

 Settled Transactions Amount

-Lead uses gross settlement, meaning all payments that reduce outstanding principal during the seasoning period will still be collected from the client.
+Lead uses gross settlement, meaning all payments that reduce outstanding principal during the hold period will still be collected from the client.

 Imputed Interest Accrued